oskarbraten/navne-applikasjon/TESTING.md

 ## Test LearningMode

 __Description:__
-Test that when learningmode is started that when the correct name is inputed it confirms that it was correct and that points are awarded, and that when a wrong string is entered it says that it was wrong and points removed.
-Also check that the same picture is not displayed twice in a row, unless there is only a single picture.
+Check that when the correct name is inputed points are awarded, and that when the incorrect name is entered points are removed.
+Check that the same picture is not displayed twice in a row.
+Also check that the highscore shown in the main menu (MainActivity) remains at the peak of correct guesses.

 __Type:__
 UI